steveyen/gen-json-versions/README.md

 ## Usage

-The CLI provides the following commands:
+The CLI provides the following sub-commands:

-### Hello Command
+### hello Command

 Say hello to someone: